 Kicking Astrobot from your server also resets its prefix.

 The help command opens an interactive menu that includes almost everything on this page in an acessible way.
-It divides the content in sections and pages that can be navigated by clicking on the emoji reactions that show up at the bottom.
+It divides the content in sections and pages that can be navigated by clicking on the buttons that show up at the bottom.

 .help- shows the interactive help menu and displays available options

-click on the (1) emoji- enters the "Charting Commands" section
+click on the "Charting Commands" button- enters the "Charting Commands" section

-click on the (1) emoji again- enters the "Newchart" section
+click on the "Newchart" button- enters the "Newchart" section

-click on the (<-) emoji- goes back to the "Charting Commands" section
+click on the "Back" button- goes back to the "Charting Commands" section

-click on the (2) emoji- enters the "Openchart" section
+click on the "Openchart" button- enters the "Openchart" section

-click on the (<-) emoji- goes back to the "Charting Commands" section
+click on the "Back" button- goes back to the "Charting Commands" section

-click on the (<-) emoji again- goes back to main menu
+click on the "Back" button again- goes back to main menu

-And so on... (easier to see it on discord than to explain it here)
+And so on... (easier to see it than to explain it here)

 The interactive menu should always work regardless of how old it gets so you can safely open a permanent help menu in a read-only channel and send your users there so they dont need to use it again and again in other channels.

-Multiple people can use the same help menu at the same time, but if you click on the reactions too fast some clicks will be ignored to prevent overload.
+Multiple people can use the same help menu at the same time.

-These commands are used to create a variety of charts and are the core feature of Astrobot.
+These commands are used to create and manage charts, and are the core feature of Astrobot.

 For starting, lets create a transit chart for a given date: